HabanaAI/vllm-fork/scripts/quickstart/README.md

   -H 'Content-Type: application/json'
 ```

-If it reponses normally, refer to [Check the vLLM Performance](#Check-the-vLLM-performance) and [Check the Model Accuracy](#check-the-model-accuracy) to measure the performance and accuracy.
+If it responses normally, refer to [Check the vLLM Performance](#Check-the-vLLM-performance) and [Check the Model Accuracy](#check-the-model-accuracy) to measure the performance and accuracy.

 ## Multi-Node Setup and Serving Deployment